syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 The following code example explains how to add an image from disk to a PDF document, by providing the rectangle coordinates.
 {% highlight c# tabtitle="C#" %}

-//Load the image as stream
+//Load the image as stream.
 Stream imageStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Data.AdventureCycle.jpg");
 //Load the image from the stream.
 PdfImage image = PdfImage.FromStream(imageStream);
 RectangleF bounds = new RectangleF(176, 0, 390, 130);
-//Draws the image to the PDF page page.Graphics.DrawImage(image, bounds);
+//Draws the image to the PDF page. page.Graphics.DrawImage(image, bounds);

 {% endhighlight %}